Edward Troubridge

-Rear Admiral Sir Edward Thomas Troubridge, 2nd Baronet, CB, DL (c.
-1787 – 7 October 1852) was an officer of the British Royal Navy who served in the French Revolutionary, Napoleonic and War of 1812.
+Rear-Admiral Sir Edward Thomas Troubridge, 2nd Baronet, CB, DL (c.
+1787 – 7 October 1852) was a Royal Navy officer and politician who served in the French Revolutionary and Napoleonic Wars and the War of 1812.
 He later served for fifteen years as the member of parliament for Sandwich, Kent.

 Biography

 Family background and early life

 Troubridge was the only son of Rear-Admiral Sir Thomas Troubridge, Bt., and Frances Northall, the daughter of Captain John Northall.
 He was educated at Dr. Charles Burney's school at Greenwich.

 Wartime naval career

 Troubridge entered the Navy on 21 January 1797 as a volunteer on board the ship Cambridge, the guard ship at Plymouth under the command of Captain Richard Boger.
 He was discharged in April 1799, and in January 1801 joined the ship Achille, Captain George Murray, as a midshipman.
 He followed Murray into the Edgar, seeing action at the battle of Copenhagen on 2 April 1801, and subsequently into London, until transferred in May 1802 to Leander, Captain James Oughton, for a short time.
 In July 1803, he joined the Victory, flagship of Lord Nelson in the Mediterranean, and in August 1804, moved into the frigate Narcissus, Captain Ross Donnelly, serving until February 1805.

 On 22 February 1806 he was promoted to lieutenant aboard the Blenheim, his father's flagship in the East Indies, and in March was appointed acting-commander of the 18-gun brig-sloop Harrier.
 On 4 July 1806 Harrier and the frigate Greyhound, Captain Charles Elphinstone, destroyed the Dutch East India Company brig Christian Elizabeth under the fort of Manado.
 Two days later, off the island of Tidore, the two ships captured the Dutch 12-gun Belgica.
 On 26 July they fought a Dutch squadron off Sulawesi, consisting of the 40-gun frigate Pallas, the 20-gun corvette William, and the armed Indiamen Vittoria and Batavia, both richly laden.
 Only the William escaped capture.
 His share of the prize money for the captures was £26,000.
 In a letter to John Markham at the Admiralty following the action his father commented: "Elphinstone says Tom in the Harrier behaved like a brave, good fellow; had he done otherwise I would with great composure put a pistol ball through his nob..."
 In August 1806 Troubridge was appointed acting-captain of the frigate Macassar (formerly the Dutch Pallas), moving to the Greyhound in October.
 His promotion to commander was confirmed on 5 September 1806, and to post-captain on 28 November 1807.